openplans/shareabouts/doc/WORKSHOP.md

 * github workflow good for collaborating
 * open source so your involvement helps others!

+It's a sophisticated tool - there is a learning curve, but you can totally handle it without a lot of software experience.

 Not so good for...
 * presenting data for dynamic analysis
 * collecting line data